Stages: Changing Behaviours through Participatory Performance

-The aim of the project is to develop citizen activism and community engagement with power holders and decision makers by creating participatory theatre performances and conversations that increase understanding of both the processes that lead to exclusion, and also those that mobilise behaviours that challenge discrimination and embrace difference.
-The project lets people experience the power that theatre has to clarify issues, challenge attitudes and develop solutions.
+The Stages project develops citizen activism and community engagement with power holders and decision-makers through the creation of participatory theatre performances.
+In doing so, it promotes conversations within communities to understand what leads to exclusion and what can be used to fight discrimination and embrace difference.
+Audiences experience first-hand the power that theatre has to clarify issues, challenge attitudes and develop solutions.

-Stage 3 is the first piece produced by the Stages project, and is a ten minute participatory performance devised by a group of students from Queen Mary University of London working with theatre director, Canan Salih.
 Stage 3 opened the Tafahum project’s (Un)Structured Dialogues event in Tower Hamlets in July 2018.
-Involving young people and decision makers in the participatory performance, Stage 3 used the Ten Stages of Genocide as a catalyst to look at the bureaucracy and power of the UK’s naturalisation system.
+Involving young people and decision-makers in the participatory performance, Stage 3 used the Ten Stages of Genocide as a catalyst to look at the bureaucracy and power of the UK’s naturalisation system.

 Addressing the process of being categorised based on race, age and socio-economic background, Stage 3 places participants in positions that question their perceptions of power and powerlessness.
 The performance at Tafahum generated a passionate conversation about migration, discrimination and belonging, issues that resonated with many of the young people in Tower Hamlets, some of whom had experienced, or were experiencing, the complex UK immigration process.
 The production is strongly linked to young people’s sense of belonging and citizenship rights.

-We have formed links with Remembering Srebrenica and Safe Passage and are confirming a series of dates for Autumn 2018 performances of Stage 3 in communities in the South, South East, London and East regions of England.
-For updates and more information please visit the project Facebook page here: https://www.facebook.com/stage3company/
+Stage 3 has formed links with Remembering Srebrenica and Safe Passage who supported a series of dates for Autumn 2018 performances of Stage 3 in communities in the South, South East, London and East regions of England.
+Stage 3 became an Associate Company of PPP in 2020.